rust-lang/rustc-dev-guide/src/getting-started.md

 [configsec]: #configuring-the-compiler

 Like `cargo`, the build system will use as many cores as possible.
 Sometimes this can cause you to run low on memory.
-You can use `-j` to adjust the number concurrent jobs.
+You can use `-j` to adjust the number of concurrent jobs.
 If a full build takes more than ~45 minutes to an hour, you are probably spending most of the time swapping memory in and out;
 try using `-j1`.